Early Life and Education of Rosie O'Donnell: A Complete Timeline

 In February 2015, Rosie O'Donnell filed for divorce from Michelle Rounds after two years of marriage.

-In August 2015, Rosie O'Donnell tweeted that her 17-year-old daughter, Chelsea, had gone missing from their Nyack, New York, home along with her therapy dog.
+In August 2015, Rosie O'Donnell tweeted that her 17-year-old daughter, Chelsea, went missing from their home in Nyack, New York, along with her therapy dog.
+She was found a week later in Barnegat, New Jersey.

 September 15, 2017: Death of Michelle Rounds

-In October 2024, Chelsea O'Donnell was arrested again, this time in Oconto County, and soon afterwards charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia and resisting or obstructing an officer.
+In October 2024, Chelsea O'Donnell was arrested again, this time in Oconto County, Wisconsin, and subsequently charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia and resisting or obstructing an officer.

 2025: Move to Ireland

-In early 2025, shortly after Trump's second inauguration, Rosie O'Donnell moved to Ireland and began the process of securing Irish citizenship.
+In early 2025, Rosie O'Donnell moved to Ireland and began the process of securing Irish citizenship.